 Perhaps the obvious answer is to disable anything and everything related to tracking users.
 That means disabling cookies, not utilizing any third-party plugin or theme, and forget about showing ads.
 But that’s not going to meet the needs of most websites – especially if you’re building them for clients.

-Therefore, we have to keep our expectations based in reality.
-And it’s also important to understand that, if a site is expected to comply with some sort of legal standard, lawyers or some other party who is able to verify adherence should be involved.
+Therefore, we have to keep our expectations based on reality.
+And it’s also important to understand that if a site is expected to comply with some legal standard, lawyers, or some other party who can verify adherence should be involved.

 That doesn’t mean, however, that we are completely powerless.
 Together with clients, there are some decisions we can make that do keep the well-being of users in mind.